bartclone/cdc_audit/README.md

-cdc_audit - Software to automate change data capture via triggers for mysql.
+cdc_audit - Software to automate change data capture via triggers for MySQL.

 cdc_audit presently consists of two scripts:
- - a script to automatically generate mysql audit tables and triggers.
+ - a script to automatically generate MySQL audit tables and triggers.
  - (experimental) a script to auto sync new rows in audit tables to a CSV file.